leonbreedt/FavIcon/README.md

 ## Including in your project

 1. Add `FavIcon.framework` to the Linked Frameworks and Libraries for your application target.
-2. If you're using Carthage, add `FavIcon.framework` *and* `LibXML2.framework` to the Input Files for your `carthage copy-frameworks` Build Phase.
+2. If you're using Carthage, add `FavIcon.framework` to the Input Files for your `carthage copy-frameworks` Build Phase.

 ## Features